quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 for a QUIC version the retry service understands.
 It MAY send Retry for QUIC versions the Retry Service does not understand.

-Tokens sent in NEW_TOKEN frames MUST have the first bit be set to '1'.
+Tokens sent in NEW_TOKEN frames MUST have the first bit set to '1'.

 If a server receives an Initial Packet with the first bit set to '1', it could be from a server-generated NEW_TOKEN frame and should be processed in accordance